samuelfneumann/GoLearn/README.md

 * [ ] Add `TimeLimit` to `gym` package so that time limits can be altered

-* [ ] Profile some code (e.g. DeepQ) to see if it can be made any faster.

-* [ ] Create exp replayer that returns a nil next action for those agents that only want SARS instead of SARSA
+* [ ] Idea: Instead of outputting mean for GaussianPolicyNN, output tanh(mean) and then multiply my the max action!
+This will ensure the mean stays always in the neighbourhood of legal actions!
+This is what is done in the RLControl repo.

+* [ ] Add ability to add transiiton to ER with nil next action -- then change in DeepQ and VAC

+* [ ] `Observe`, `ObserveFirst`, and `Step` of `agent.Agent` should return an error instead of panic